ben-sembira-1/FullstackTraining/README.md

 # My official full-stack training :)
 Any code review will be appreciated!

+In the code there are comments that start with HELP.
+Those are questions that are aimed to any code reviewer that reviews my code.

 ## Goals
 Get familiar with a wide range of full-stack concepts.
 - Structuring with HTML